 In the interview, Blinder said the problem isn’t that there’s disagreement among the FOMC members over what actions to take or not take.
 Rather, it’s that there’s public disagreement after a consensus has been reached that could cause those market jitters.
 Yellen, he said, “has her work cut out for her.”

 What about the financial crisis and the regulations it spawned, in particular the Dodd-Frank Act?
 In his speech, Blinder said that there was “such a severe backlash” worldwide over “the bailout” of financial firms, in the event of another similar crisis, he worries that there won’t be the political will to take similar bold action.
+As for Dodd-Frank, while it’s far from perfect, he said he “likes Dodd-Frank in general” and argued that, generally speaking, the rest of the world is behind the U.S. in financial reform.
+In the interview, when asked about the perceived overregulation of the industry via Dodd-Frank, he said that “the regulated never like to have regulation.”
+Blinder said that imposing a fiduciary duty on advice givers would be good for investors, though he said it was important that the different sides of the debate be heard.

 With that in mind, he took a different approach to the controversy over Dodd-Frank’s complexity and scope.
 After most similar wide-ranging legislation, he said in the interview, Congress usually “corrects” the original act through additional legislation that addresses its shortcomings.
 But with the partisan atmosphere in Washington, where the Republicans have tried and failed to repeal Dodd Frank “42 times,” such corrective legislation has no chance to be approved.